lantoli/terraform-provider-lantoli/docs/data-sources/advanced_clusters.md

 * `version_release_system` - Release cadence that Atlas uses for this cluster.
 * `advanced_configuration` - Get the advanced configuration options.
 See [Advanced Configuration](#advanced-configuration) below for more details.
 * `global_cluster_self_managed_sharding` - Flag that indicates if cluster uses Atlas-Managed Sharding (false) or Self-Managed Sharding (true).
+* `replica_set_scaling_strategy` - (Optional) Replica set scaling mode for your cluster.
+* `redact_client_log_data` - (Optional) Flag that enables or disables log redaction, see the [manual](https://www.mongodb.com/docs/manual/administration/monitoring/#log-redaction) for more info.
+* `config_server_management_mode` - Config Server Management Mode for creating or updating a sharded cluster.
+Valid values are `ATLAS_MANAGED` (default) and `FIXED_TO_DEDICATED`.
+When configured as `ATLAS_MANAGED`, Atlas may automatically switch the cluster's config server type for optimal performance and savings.
+When configured as `FIXED_TO_DEDICATED`, the cluster will always use a dedicated config server.
+To learn more, see the [Sharded Cluster Config Servers documentation](https://dochub.mongodb.org/docs/manual/core/sharded-cluster-config-servers/).
+* `config_server_type` Describes a sharded cluster's config server type.
+Valid values are `DEDICATED` and `EMBEDDED`.
+To learn more, see the [Sharded Cluster Config Servers documentation](https://dochub.mongodb.org/docs/manual/core/sharded-cluster-config-servers/).

 ### bi_connector_config